-When the medical device is merged with a wireless functionality, the regulatory framework becomes even more complex and is subject to greater knowledge of regulatory compliance to ensure that the overall product is safe, fit for purpose and compliant with the various regulations.
+When the medical device is merged with wireless functionality, the regulatory framework becomes even more complex.
+We need to know more about regulatory compliance to make sure our products are safe, fit for purpose, and meet all the relevant regulations.
 As a result, EMC testing of medical devices is a critical part of any testing program.

 EMC Testing of Medical Devices"Any type of product failure can have negative consequences, from a patient not seeing the therapeutic benefit of the device to an injury or even a fatality."
 Steve Hayes

-The Food and Drug Administration (FDA) in the US requires manufacturers to consider the implications when exposed to known RF devices used in medical centres such as hospitals.
-AIM 7351731 specifically addresses the threats from Radio Frequency Identification Readers (RFID) and is recognised by FDA for doing so.
-It applies to any medical electrical product that could be exposed to RFID and assesses the specific modulations (across a number of frequency bands on which they operate).
+The Food and Drug Administration (FDA) in the US requires manufacturers to consider the implications when exposed to known RF devices used in hospitals.
+AIM 7351731 specifically addresses the threats from Radio Frequency Identification Readers (RFID) and is recognized by FDA for doing so.
+The standard applies to any medical electrical product that could be exposed to RFID and assesses the specific modulations (across several frequency bands on which they operate).

-Regarding the EMC for a wireless device, the manufacturer needs to determine if the presence (or lack of) a wireless link affects the essential performance or basic safety of the device.
-Clearly if a wireless device cannot communicate, its performance will be affected and its intended functionality is undermined.
+Regarding the EMC for a wireless device, the manufacturer needs to determine if (or lack of) a wireless link affects the essential performance or basic safety of the device.
+Clearly, if a wireless device cannot communicate, its performance will be affected and its intended functionality is undermined.

 “Given that more and more products are designed for wireless use, the radio spectrum is becoming very congested, increasing the probability of interference.”

 AAMI TIR69 and AMSI C63.27